System and programme

 The Galileo Services are free of charge and once the system becomes fully operational the Open Service and Search and Rescue Service will continue to be provided on a free-of-charge basis.
 The future High Accuracy Service (HAS) will also be offered free of charge.

-Commercial Authentication Service (CAS) may be offered on a commercial basis, but this has still to be defined.
+Signal Authentication Service (SAS) may be offered on a commercial basis, but this has still to be defined.

 Is Galileo free?